hydroframe/subsettools/paper/paper.md

 # Statement of need
-There are several big barriers to building a hydrologic model from scratch. `SubsetTools` helps to resolve the issues caused by three primary ones:
+There are three primary barriers to building a hydrologic model from scratch. `SubsetTools` helps to resolve them in the following ways:

-1. Finding quality data and then using it within a model.
-It requires significant time and expertise to assemble and process all of the input datasets that the model will require.
+1. Finding quality data and then using it within a model framework.
+It requires significant time and expertise to assemble and process all of the input datasets that a model requires.
 It has taken years of development to build a national geofabric for the ParFlow CONUS simulations [@RN257; @RN352].
 Our team also conducted large data assembly and analysis projects to develop hydrologically consistent topographic datasets [@RN354] and spatially consistent and continuous hydrostratigraphy [@RN355].
 Rather than repeating this effort, `SubsetTools` users can start from all of the input datasets that have already been developed and tested for hydrologic consistency.
 This assures that model inputs have the correct format, units, spatial resolution, and orientation to run a new subset model.
 2. It requires modeling expertise to set up a ParFlow run script.
-A run script often includes more than a hundred input keys and parameters that need to be set and tuned for the simulation to run smoothly.
+A run script often includes more than a hundred input keys and parameters that need to be set and tuned for a simulation to run smoothly.
 We have multiple working model configurations already developed for our national platform and can easily adapt these scripts for watershed simulation.
 3. Groundwater models require a very long initialization known as ‘spinup’ to develop a steady state groundwater configuration.
 This has to be completed before any transient simulations are run.
 Because we have already developed steady state conditions at the national level, users of `SubsetTools` can skip this step and go straight to running their model.

-The `SubsetTools` package provides functions that simplify the process of setting up and running a ParFlow model in CONUS.
+In summary, the `SubsetTools` package provides functions that simplify the process of setting up and running a ParFlow model in CONUS.
 It allows the user to subset all required hydrogeologic and climate forcing datasets from [`HydroData`](https://hf-hydrodata.readthedocs.io/en/latest/).
 It also provides template model runscripts which are designed to link seamlessly with functions that edit the model keys corresponding to the domain and model configuration specified by the user.
 These features enable a more rapid and replicable application of ParFlow for hydrologic simulations.

-`SubsetTools` is designed to be used by both hydrology students and researchers.
+With regards to the target demographic, `SubsetTools` is designed to be used by both hydrology students and researchers.
 For students, the functions and examples provided in the package can be run with little programming or hydrologic knowledge to start teaching concepts.
-However, the functions have been thoughtfully designed to be flexible and transparent so that more advanced users can develop customized models that meet their needs.
+However, the functions have been thoughtfully designed to be flexible and transparent so that more advanced users can develop customized workflows that meet their modeling needs.

 # Functionality

 The source code for `SubsetTools` is available on [GitHub](https://github.com/hydroframe/subsettools).
 The documentation for the package is hosted on [ReadTheDocs](https://hydroframesubsettools.readthedocs.io/en/latest/) and includes installation instructions, short tutorials, example notebooks, a complete API reference, as well as contributing guidelines.
 In the section below we will go through an abbreviated outline of how a user can interact with `SubsetTools` to build and run their own ParFlow model.

-First, the user should consider what domain they want to use for source data, CONUS1 or CONUS2.
-We then require information regarding their geographic area of interest, which may be given as a hydrologic unit code (HUC) or list of HUCs, a bounding box or a single point of latitude and longitude.
+First, the user should supply information about what geographic area they want to model.
+This may be given as a hydrologic unit code (HUC) or list of HUCs, a bounding box or a single point of latitude and longitude.
 The user should also specify timing information such as a date range for their simulation.
+Finally, they should choose what dataset they would like to use in their simulation, for example CONUS1 or CONUS2.

 With the information provided above, users can subset all required model input files.
 An example is shown below for subsetting static and climate forcing data on the CONUS2 grid for the Upper Verde region.